×

 If you are thinking about moving to Juayua, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Juayua can vary greatly depending on the type and location of the property.
 However, generally, it is considered to be quite affordable compared to many other countries.
 For instance, a modest house in Juayua can be rented for a few hundred dollars per month, while purchasing a property can cost a few tens of thousands of dollars.
-It's important to note that these are average prices and actual costs may vary," commented one expat who made the move to Juayua.
+It's important to note that these are average prices and actual costs may vary," explained one expat living in Juayua, El Salvador.

 Should I buy or rent a home in Juayua?